ViMMRC 2.0 -- Enhancing Machine Reading Comprehension on Vietnamese Literature Text: Empirical Results

 Table \ref{tab_results} illustrates the empirical results of the Bertologies model on the ViMMRC 2.0 corpus.
 According to \cite{9247161,9352127}, we use the Accuracy score to measure the performance of the models.
 From the results, the viBERT model obtains the best performance on the ViMMRC 2.0 corpus, which is 50.88\% on the dev set and 53.47\% on the test set.
 To indicate the efficiency of the new corpus with the previous one, we train BERTology models on the ViMMRC 2.0 dataset and let those models predict on the dev set and test set of the old version of ViMMRC \cite{9247161}.
 From the results in Table \ref{tab_results_ver1}, it can be shown that the performance of the models trained on the new version is better than the best baseline results in \cite{9247161,9352127}.

-In addition, the viBERT models shows the best results on the test set and development set of the ViMMRC 2.0.
-In contrast, when apply on the test set and development set of the previous ViMMRC in \cite{9247161}, BERT obtains higher results than viBERT, and is the highest performance model, which are 86.73\% on the dev set and 82.29\% on the test set, according to Table \ref{tab_results_ver1}.
+In addition, the viBERT models show the best results on the test set and development set of the ViMMRC 2.0.
+In contrast, when applied to the test set and development set of the previous ViMMRC in \cite{9247161}, BERT obtains higher results than viBERT and is the highest performance model, which is 86.73\% on the dev set and 82.29\% on the test set, according to Table \ref{tab_results_ver1}.
 Besides, we also found that the XLM-R model is interesting for both cases.
-XLM-R although is not the highest result, it is a runner-up model on both ViMMRC 2.0 and the previous version.
+XLM-R although is not the highest result, it is a runner-up model on both ViMMRC 2.0 and the 1.0 version.